Rio Las Vegas: Other attractions

 From 1998 to 1999, the Rio hosted Treasures of Russia, an extensive collection of historic Russian memorabilia totaling 1,150 items, most of them loaned from the Peterhof Palace.
 The resort subsequently hosted Titanic: The Exhibition, in partnership with RMS Titanic Inc.

-VooDoo Skyline is a 70-second zip line ride which opened in 2014.
-Riders start at the VooDoo Lounge atop the Masquerade Tower, and travel a distance of 845 feet, stopping on the roof of the Ipanema Tower.
-Riders are then pulled back to the Masquerade Tower with the use of a pulley system.
+VooDoo Skyline was a 70-second zip line ride which opened in 2014 and closed in mid-2022.
+Riders started at the VooDoo Lounge atop the Masquerade Tower, and traveled a distance of 845 feet, stopping on the roof of the Ipanema Tower.
+Riders were then pulled back to the Masquerade Tower with the use of a pulley system.

 KISS by Monster Mini Golf is a franchise of the Monster Mini Golf chain.
 It is based on the rock band Kiss and includes an 18-hole miniature golf course, a rock and roll themed wedding chapel, the world's largest Kiss gift shop, and a museum featuring memorabilia from the band's career.
 It also hosts regular appearances by band members, both past and present.
 It opened in May 2016, in a 13000 sqft space formerly occupied by the Seafood Village Buffet.

 In 2018, the Rio opened the first phase of an esports venue known as Wall Gaming Lounge.
+It closed due to the COVID-19 pandemic and never re-opened.